Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 When the right kinds of enrichment are in place, many dogs become calmer, more focused, and better able to rest.

-These all count as real enrichment — even when they’re simple, imperfect, or woven into your existing routine.
+These all count as real enrichment — even when they’re simple or woven into your existing routine.

 Mental Stimulation